The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 The article suggests that corrective feedback should follow relatively quickly after pretesting, typically during the subsequent instruction on that topic.
 The pretesting effect works by creating a 'need to know' state that focuses attention, so the correct information should be provided whilst students' curiosity and attention are still heightened.

 Whilst the article demonstrates the pretesting effect across various studies, it notes that researchers are still investigating boundary conditions and practical applications.
-The effect appears most robust when students can make educated guesses and when corrective feedback is provided, suggesting it may work across different contexts where these conditions are met.
+The effect appears most strong when students can make educated guesses and when corrective feedback is provided, suggesting it may work across different contexts where these conditions are met.

 Educational Technology